"Wake up": Call for fresh Covid caution as cases leap in Preston, South Ribble and Chorley

 Lancashire as a whole recorded 7,157 positive tests in the seven days to 15th October, the latest date for which validated statistics are available, during which time cases across the county’s 14 council areas increased by an average of 20 percent, according to analysis of government data by the Local Democracy Reporting Service.

-In the majority of districts Lancashire-wide, case rates were highest in the 10-14-year-old age group, but they were particularly high in Chorley, South Ribble, Ribble Valley and West Lancashire, where they exceeded 2,000 per 100,000 of that section of the population.
-They stood at over 1,000 in all other council areas except Blackburn with Darwen and Burnley.
+In the majority of districts Lancashire-wide, case rates were highest in the 10-14-year-old age group, with the largest figures coming in Chorley and South Ribble, where they respectively stood at 2,693 and 2,433 cases per 100,000 of that section of the population.
+The rate also exceeded 2,000 in Ribble Valley and Wyre and was over 1,000 in all other Lancashire council areas except Blackburn with Darwen and Burnley.

+Chorley and South Ribble were also - along with Fylde - the only districts where the case rate was over 1,000 per 100,000 in the 15-19-year-old bracket as well.

 The Lancashire County Council and Blackpool Council areas both exceeded the England case rate average of 447.9 in the week to 15th October, at 486.2 and 535.5 respectively.